sd17spring/TextMining/README.md

-# TextMining
+# Twitter Sentiment Analysis and Visualization
-This is the base repo for the text mining and analysis project for Software Design, Spring 2016 at Olin College.
+This program allows a user to input two twitter handles and does sentiment analysis of both and visualizes this in a graphical display.